boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-in-eks-using-application-load-balancer.md

 		![ingress DNS](../images/faq/tls_ingress_alb.png)

     **B. SSL configuration using ACM ARN:**
        * Create an ACM Certificate for your domain and verify ownership.
-Note down the Amazon Resource Name (ARN) of the Certificate you just created.
-You can find the ARN in the ACM Management Console, as shown below.
+Note down the `Amazon Resource Name (ARN) of the Certificate` you just created.
+Find the ARN in the ACM Management Console as follows.

        		![ACM ARN](../images/faq/AWS_ACM_ARN.png)

-       * Now, uncommand the below lines and replace your Arn with `Amazon Resource Name (ARN) of the Certificate` in ingress annotation and save the file.
+       * Now, uncommand the following lines and replace your Arn with `Amazon Resource Name (ARN) of the Certificate` in the ingress annotation and save the file.

 		 ![ACM ARN](../images/faq/ingress_ARN.png)